jpenna/conway-game/README.md

 The players can select its own colors and flag `READY` to start the game.
 The game only start after all players say they are ready.

-**The World is still open for changes!**
-Any player can change its color and add more cells in the World.

 ## Frontend (Vue.js)

 The decision for Vue.js is simply because I am currently developing with it in my work.